apache/allura/Allura/docs/getting_started/install_each_step.rst

 A few more steps, if using git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're using a released version of Allura, these are already done for you.
-This transpiles JS into a version all browsers support.
+These commands will prepare final JS & CSS files.
 For non-Ubuntu installations see https://nodejs.org/en/download/package-manager/ for other options to replace the first line here:

 .. code-block:: bash